Reckonchamp12/GC_500K_BENCHMARK/README.md

 This project is licensed under the MIT License — see [LICENSE](LICENSE) for details.

-The dataset is hosted on Kaggle under its respective terms of use.
+The dataset is hosted on Zenodo under its respective terms of use.

 ---